 Since the skeleton decomposition of quasi-simple triangulations gives the exact same branching process as the skeleton decomposition of general triangulations, many results of~\cite{CurienJFLG} can be applied verbatim to our setting.
 When this is the case, we do not duplicate the proofs.
 Rather, we only state the results for which the proofs need to be adapted.
 Note also that in~\cite{CurienJFLG}, the authors focus first on the case of modifications of distances in triangulations (and not on their dual).
 They then treat the dual case without giving as many details as for the primal case.

-\begin{rem} Theorem~\ref{th:LGC_simple} and its proof could be extended verbatim to deal with modification of distances on simple triangulations rather than on their dual as was initially done in~\cite{CurienJFLG}.
-However, for sake of conciseness, we only give the proof of this result in the dual setting. \dotfill \end{rem}
+\begin{remark} Theorem~\ref{th:LGC_simple} and its proof could be extended verbatim to deal with modification of distances on simple triangulations rather than on their dual as was initially done in~\cite{CurienJFLG}.
+However, for sake of conciseness, we only give the proof of this result in the dual setting. \dotfill \end{remark}